 Aside from the “tree tunnel”, couples that choose a wedding at Ravenswood Historic Site will have plenty of options for “just married” portraits.
 Here are just a few examples.
 The grounds have some cool wall structures, lots of trees, hidden pathways, vineyards, and of course the gazebo.

 The Ravenswood site has plenty of options for the reception as well.
 I have personally seen two different options: inside the house, and on the front lawn of the house.
-There are a lot of other areas that I could see working well for a dinner or lunchtime reception as well.
+There are also a lot of other areas that I could see working well for a dinner or lunchtime reception.
 You could set up tables on the lawn between the path and the gazebo, tables on the path itself, or perhaps even in front of the gazebo if it’s not being used for a ceremony site.